-- Towers can be made of steel, wood and other material.
+- Towers can be made of steel, wood, and other types of material.

 - Wires can be overhead or underground.

-- Service areas can have population and demographics they service.
+- Service areas can have the population and demographics they service.

 While Geographic Information Systems answers the “what” and “where”, Geographic Information Science is concerned with the “how”.

-For example, GIScience conceptualizes how to store spatial information, how to collect data and how to analyze it.
-It encompasses all the different aspects of GIS such as remote sensing, surveying, mathematics, programming and geography.
+For example, GIScience conceptualizes how to store spatial information, collect data, and analyze it.
+It encompasses all aspects of GIS such as remote sensing, surveying, mathematics, programming, and geography.

 Geographic Information Systems relies on the developments in GIScience for future developments.
-In other words, GIScience is the building block and is the foundation for all uses of a Geographic Information System.
+In other words, GIScience is the building block and foundation for all uses of a Geographic Information System.

-If you want to get involved, participants from around the world get together at the GIScience flagship conference to discuss and advance the state-of-the-art in geographic information science.
-Since 2000, their annual conferences discusses the role of geographic information in geography, computer science, engineering, mathematics, cognitive science, psychology, social science, and geostatistics.
+If you want to get involved, participants from around the world get together at the GIScience flagship conference.
+This is where they discuss and advance the state-of-the-art in geographic information science.
+Since 2000, their annual conferences have discussed the role of geographic information in geography, computer science, engineering, mathematics, cognitive science, psychology, social science, and geostatistics.

 But how did these tools become available?